RYA Yachtmaster Chief Instructor & Race Skipper

-Katy's first job was as a dinghy sailing coach, working with kids and teens from beginners through to experienced racers.
+Katy's first job ever was as a dinghy sailing coach, working with kids and teens from beginners through to experienced racers.
 She worked as a Canadian Yachting Association Instructor Evaluator and the program director for several yacht clubs in the Vancouver area.

-Biggest Sailing Adventure (so far)
+Biggest Sailing Adventures (so far)

-Biggest Life Adventure (so far)
+Biggest Sailing Adventures (so far)

 Will has been part of the Sea to Sky Sailing team from day 1, with a huge amount of practical expertise and knowledge of life afloat to share with our students.
-He will be taking students on mileage building excursions and day sailing around our local waters.

 Will first learned to sail as a kid in dinghies with Katy as his instructor a long time ago, and hasn’t stopped since.
 'Graduating' from dinghies he has sailed his Ericson 35 all over the west coast, single-handing the aptly-named Zig Zag up the central BC coast to explore remote anchorages and pristine rainforest wilderness.